OpenSourceEconomics/respy/docs/getting_started/installation.rst

 The ``respy`` package can be conveniently installed from the `Python Package Index
 <https://pypi.org/>`_ (PyPI) or directly from its source files.
 We currently support
 only Python 3.6+.
-We develop the package mainly on Linux systems, but the test battery ensures the compatibility to Windows and MacOS.
+We develop the package mainly on Linux systems, but the test battery ensures compatibility with Windows and MacOS.

 Python Package Index
 --------------------